Chamber supports referendum on $10M city fee

 Others have pointed out that a fee based on building square footage will be passed along to renters in a city already designated as severely rent-burdened.
 Thirty-one percent of Eugene renters are already paying more than half of their income for rent and utilities.

-Because an approved fee can be increased without approval by voters, some opponents are calling it a “forever tax.”
+Because once approved, such a city fee can be increased without approval by voters, some opponents are calling it a “forever tax.”

 During a public hearing on the fee Nov.
 18, 2024, firefighters also questioned whether the fee would actually help them.
 “Is there anything in this fee that will help improve our response times?” asked the president of the firefighters union local.
 “Our response times have gone from four minutes up to seven.
 Will this fee ensure that we keep our engine staffed or is the community going to lose an engine in the neighborhood fire station if it doesn’t pass?… Is this truly the fix we’re looking for or is it just another temporary measure?
 Really consider how this fee would reduce the overwhelming call volume on these engines and bring relief to the current crews.”